 "I have for you a golden ring.
 The most precious metal symbolizes that your love is the most precious element in my life.
 The ring has no beginning and no end, which symbolizes that the love between us will never cease.
 I place it on your finger as a visible sign of the vows which have made us husband and wife."

-(Response:) "Because this ring has no end or beginning, it signifies the continuation of true love.
+"Because this ring is perfectly symmetrical, it signifies the perfection of true love.

 As I place it on your finger, I give you all that I am and ever hope to be."